All you need to know about the aid available to business founders.

-- You, alone, hold more than a 50% share of the company’s social capital.
+- You hold more than a 50% share of the company’s social capital, either:

-- You and either your spouse, civil union partner, parents/grandparents or children/grandchildren hold a combined share of at least 50% of the company and you alone hold a share greater than 35%.
+- or, along, with either your spouse, civil union partner, parents/grandparents, or children/grandchildren, you hold a combined share of at least 50% of the company, and you alone hold a share greater than 35%.